Lorenz Hilty: Scientific career

 In 1998, Hilty was appointed as Professor of Information Systems at the University of Applied Sciences Northwestern Switzerland.
 In 2000, he initiated the research program Sustainability in the Information Society at Empa Swiss Federal Laboratories for Materials Science and Technology.
 From 2004 to 2010, he set up and headed Empa's Laboratory for Technology and Society.
 His research work at Empa was accompanied by teaching appointments at the University of Basel and St. Gallen and a Guest Professorship for New Media and Sustainability at the Institute for Social Ecology in Vienna.
 He joined UZH as a professor of Informatics and Sustainability at the Department of Informatics in 2010.
 In parallel, he was an Affiliated Professor at KTH Royal Institute of Technology in Stockholm from 2013 to 2018, where he worked with the Centre for Sustainable Communications (CESC).
 Since 2014, he has also served as the Sustainability Delegate of the executive board of UZH.

 Hilty was appointed as an Expert to the Commission for Ethics and Technology at the Swiss Academy of Engineering Sciences in 2006, served as the Swiss Delegate to IFIP TC9 Computers and Society from 2002 to 2008 (2006 to 2008 as Vice Chair), and was a board member of the Swiss Informatics Society from 2003 to 2011.
 He initiated and chaired the first ICT for Sustainability conference ICT4S 2013 in Zurich and served on the Council of the University of Constance from 2019 to 2023.

 Research

 Hilty's research interests include the social and ecological opportunities and risks of digital technologies.
-His laboratory at Empa became known for a System Dynamics model on the environmental impact of ICT in the European Union and for technology assessments of pervasive computing based on the precautionary principle.
+His laboratory at Empa became known for a System Dynamics model on the environmental impact of ICT in the European Union and for technology assessments of applying the precautionary principle to digital technologies and the emerging information society and research on the local and global material flows caused by the production and disposal of electronic equipment.

 Hilty has contributed to the conceptualization of the interdisciplinary field of research between ecological sustainability and digital technologies, and later played a key role in the emergence of ICT4S (Information and Communication Technology for Sustainability) as an interdisciplinary field of research and an international community.

-Under his leadership, collaborating research groups at Empa and UZH investigated environmental aspect of digital technologies in detail, including the local and global flow of waste electronic equipment and the consequences for metal availability.
+At the University of Zurich, Hilty's research group has examined the environmental impacts of digital technologies, with a particular focus on energy demand, sustainability, and climate policy.
+Their work has quantified the direct energy consumption of internet data flows, and analyzed how digitalization affects individual time use and energy consumption.
+His group has also contributed to frameworks for assessing sustainable software with respect to resource and energy efficiency, and examined the opportunities and risks of digitalization for climate protection in Switzerland.
+More recent studies have addressed the environmental and societal implications of the digital sharing economy by integrating technical and social perspectives.